EdCliffe/BGA_data_collection/README.md

 ## Project scope

-The website boardgamearena was chosen because of the abundance of data available on its site, and the lack of any public analysis of this data.
+The website BoardGameArena was chosen because of the abundance of data available on its site, and the lack of any public analysis of this data.
 Potential opportunities include: behavioural analysis of time spent playing, and comparing different high-level player's statistics.
 For example, are the best players good at one game, or many?
 Specialised, or generalised?

 As a proof of concept, initally I have focused on just the basic stats of the top players ranking in their top 20 games.